miekg/cf/README.md

 # CFengine pretty printer

-Experimental for now - but I believe I got *most* of the syntax elements right.
-Found a few examples of CFEngine files that are now placed in 'unparseable'.
+'cf' can handle most CFEngine files, a few files I found that aren't parseable are stored in the 'unparseable' directory.

-Comments are left alone and outputted as-is.
-This may change in the future and we might do something that is similar to what Go is doing.
-Long lists are wrapped and indented slightly.
+'cf' will allign fat-arrows in a constraint.
+And long lists are wrapped.

 miekg/cf uses the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.